 - Discounts: 4%

-To select specifically for the best banks for personal loans, we chose only lenders that are FDIC-insured institutions and excluded both credit unions and non-bank online lenders from scoring.
-Credible’s team of experts gathered information from each lender’s website, customer service department, in-house resources, and via email support.
-Each data point was verified to make sure it was accurate at the time of publication.
+We chose only lenders that are FDIC-insured institutions and excluded both credit unions and non-bank, online-only lenders.
+Credible's team of experts gathered information from each lender's website, customer service department, in-house resources, and via email support.
+Each data point was verified by a senior editor to make sure it was accurate at the time of publication.

 As you review personal loan options, here are criteria to consider:

-- APR: A loan’s annual percentage rate (APR) reflects total borrowing costs.
-It accounts for both the interest rate and any upfront fees such as origination fees, and it’s a better measure for comparing loans than interest rates alone.
-Rates can range from single digits to 36% for personal loans.
-The lower the APR, the less your loan will cost.
+- APR: A loan's annual percentage rate (APR) reflects total annual borrowing costs.
+It accounts for both the interest rate and upfront fees such as origination fees, and it's a better measure for comparing loan costs than interest rates alone.
+Rates can range from around 7% to 36% for personal loans.

-- Fees: You may have to pay personal loan fees, such as an origination fee, upfront.
+- Fees: You may have to pay personal loan fees, such as an origination fee.
+An origination fee is typically deducted upfront from the loan.
 While many banks charge origination fees, some do not.
-Also consider incidental fees like late payment fees and insufficient funds fees.
+Also consider other fees, such as late payment and insufficient funds fees.
+Fortunately, prepayment penalties for paying off a loan early are rare with personal loans.

 - Discounts: Some lenders offer rate discounts if you set up automatic payments or allow the lender to pay your creditors directly.
-These can help you save on interest on an ongoing basis.
+Existing customers may also qualify for a relationship discount with some banks.
+These discounts can help you save on interest throughout the life of the loan.

 - Time to fund: If you need your money quickly, go with a lender that disburses funds fast.
 Personal loan funding times are typically less than a week, but some lenders can fund your personal loan the same day you apply.